Jesse Stone (character): Overview

 The character begins the series at about 35 years old.
 He is a former minor league baseball shortstop whose career was cut short by a shoulder injury.
 He was raised in Arizona and California.
 He was asked to resign from his job as a homicide detective for the LAPD Robbery-Homicide Division because of a drinking problem that began after his divorce from his beautiful wife, Jennifer.
-Showing up drunk to an interview for a job as police chief for the small town of Paradise, Massachusetts (loosely based on the real town of Marblehead, Massachusetts), Stone is hired because the corrupt president of the town board of selectmen thinks he will be easy to control.
+Showing up, smelling of alcohol, to an interview for a job as police chief for the small town of Paradise, Massachusetts (loosely based on the real town of Marblehead, Massachusetts), Stone is hired because the corrupt president of the town board of selectmen thinks he will be easy to control.
 Stone quickly notices that the town has big league crimes, struggling with the mob, wildly errant wives and a triple homicide, and that his job will be more difficult than he expected.
 But, he proves up to the task, beginning with making a corruption case against the town council president and arresting him.
 In the novels, Stone typically carries a .38 Special snubnosed revolver, the same weapon that he carried as an LAPD detective.

 The series chronicles Stone's cases as chief of the Paradise Police Department, as well as his struggles with alcohol and his complicated relationship with his ex-wife Jenn.
 He is respected and well liked by the police officers in the town police department.
 He develops a good working relationship and friendship with the State Police Homicide Commander, Captain Healy.

 The character of Jesse Stone, a deeply troubled man, was a departure for the author.
 Parker, comparing Stone to Spenser, the protagonist of his first series and the one for which he was best known, said, "Jesse is a much more damaged individual who is coming to terms with himself as he goes along."

 There is some overlap of characters with the Spenser books, notably with Healy and Sunny Randall, and (in Night and Day) indirectly with Susan Silverman.